Why Macalester for Physics?

 The department conducts its courses in the modern classrooms of Olin-Rice Science Center.
 Its teaching laboratories are stocked with up-to-date equipment including dual-use research/teaching scientific instruments.
 Further advanced characterization and imaging capability is available in the Keck lab facility of the science division.
 Astronomy emphasis majors are trained on a research grade telescope installed in the Sherman Schultz observatory on the roof of our building.
 An experienced and skilled machinist provides services in a well-equipped machine shop.

 The journal showcases original scientific research completed by Macalester physics and astronomy majors.
 Volume 5 with 2017 graduates now online.

 - Our weekly departmental TEA is held on Wednesdays at 3 PM in alternating ends of the OLRI first floor atrium this year.
 See you then!

 Check out Macalester’s very own Radio Astronomy Talk Show

 Congratulations to the MacRocketry team!
-QFT1 flew as designed, with the dual deploy parachute system performing flawlessly.
+On 12 November 2018, QFT1 flew as designed, with the dual deploy parachute system performing flawlessly.
 MacRocketry team Sary Wyne, James Cannon, Robert Ford, and Maya Wills, pose with QFT1 just before the successful launch.